 Year 9 Options

-In Year 9 pupils must make choices about which subjects they wish to study at Key Stage 4.
+In Year 9, students must make choices about which subjects they wish to study at Key Stage 4.

-Year 11 - Important Information for Pupils and their Parents
+Year 11 - Important Information for Students and their Parents

 You can download a booklet full of useful information about Year 11 below: